Areas of investigation/research focus

 Signaling pathways regulating inflammation in aged microglia

-Microglia are the immune cells of the brain.
-They play important roles in neuronal cell homeostasis but also contribute to disease pathology in neurodegenerative diseases.
-While studying alterations in signaling pathways in aged microglia, we discovered an upregulation of the mTORC1 pathway, especially its regulation of protein synthesis.
-Indeed, during an inflammatory response, aged microglia synthesize greater amounts of inflammatory mediators, such as cytokines and immune receptors (Keane*, Antignano* et al., JCI, 2021).
+Microglia are the immune cells of the brain, they play important roles in neuronal cell homeostasis but can contribute to disease pathology in neurodegenerative diseases, through the production of inflammatory factors.
+It is increasingly recognized that microglia become progressively impaired with age (Figure 1), however, it remains to be further clarified which microglia functions and at which temporal stage confer resilience or vulnerability to biological insults related to aging, as well as their relationship to neurodegeneration (reviewed in Antignano et al., CMLS, 2023).
+Nonetheless, excessive inflammatory responses in the form of cytokine production are well-established deleterious events that can be detrimental for neuronal health.
+While studying alterations in signaling pathways that regulate inflammatory responses in aged microglia, we discovered an upregulation of the mTORC1 pathway, especially its regulation of protein synthesis.
+Indeed, during an inflammatory response, aged microglia synthesize greater amounts of inflammatory mediators, such as cytokines and immune receptors (Keane*, Antignano* et al., JCI, 2021; Antignano et al., STAR Protocols, 2023).
 Genetic inhibition of mTORC1 signaling led to decreased inflammation because of reduced protein mediators, despite their mRNA expression levels being higher.
-Surprisingly, mTORC1 inhibition appeared to have a rather specific effect on translation of the inflammatory response, rather than mRNA translation overall.
-Based on these findings, we are now exploring the specificity of mTORC1 regulation over the microglia translatome in ageing and other inflammatory processes that are relevant to neurodegeneration.
+Surprisingly, mTORC1 inhibition appeared to have a rather specific effect on translation of the inflammatory response, however, it plays a role on mRNA translation overall by regulating different steps of ribosomal biogenesis, translation initiation and elongation.
+In order to fully understand the impact of interfering with mTORC1 in microglia in aging, we are now exploring the specificity of mTORC1 regulation over the microglia translatome, as well as exploring pathways that lead to mTORC1 upregulation (through the EU-funded DN-MSCA Eternity) as well as, more generally, alterations in translation regulation in aged microglia.